Hempsted Playgroup and Toddlers

+Providers must put effective arrangements in place for the Supervision of staff who have contact with children and families.
 Effective supervision provides support, coaching and training for the practitioner and promotes the interests of children.
 Supervision should foster a culture of mutual support, teamwork and continuous improvement, which encourages the confidential discussion of sensitive issues.
-(3.21 Statutory Framework for the early years foundation stage 2017)
+(3.22 Statutory Framework for the early years foundation stage 2021))

 What is supervision?